nkuik/learning_plan/tutoring_plan.md

 # Tutoring Plan

-Step #1: Find a topic to be tutored in
+1. Find a topic to be tutored in
-Step #2: Find a tutor that tutors topic from step #1 Step #3: Be tutored!
+2. Find a tutor that tutors topic from step #1
+3. Be tutored!